keitharowe/blog/_posts/2021-03-26-aztek-2-day-innovation-day.markdown

 * Moved the HSTS header (found the localhost SSL issue)
 * Updated AztekWeb.com / deployed to production
 * Rule order change and the outbound header addition with a negate for localhost
-* HSTS not supported in our "core" Windows Hosting Enviornment; need Windows Server 2019 and higher.
+* HSTS not supported in our "core" Windows Hosting Environment; need Windows Server 2019 and higher.
 However, this is baked in finally!

-Basically, one needs to force https THEN to the canonical to satisify the requirement for HSTS.
+Basically, one needs to force https THEN to the canonical to satisfy the requirement for HSTS.
 As such I shuffled the rules.
 So http://aztekweb.com needs to to to https://aztekweb.com then to the canonical.

 Here is what the new rules look like: